 However, in this case that the maximal Thurston--Bennequin invariant is equal to $1$, additionally we have negative surgeries that we need to consider: the contact $(-2)$-surgery along the Legendrian right-handed trefoil with $\tb=1$ and $\rot=0$ (which is equivalent to contact $(-1)$-surgery along the Legendrian right-handed trefoil with $\tb=0$ and $|\rot|=1$).
 Note that negative contact surgeries preserve tightness and symplectic fillability, and thus this surgery yields the unique tight contact structure $\xist^\Sigma$ on $\Sigma(2,3,7)$.
 This proves the statements about the contact surgery number of $\xist^\Sigma$.

-The last step in order to classify the contact structures with contact surgery number equals to $1$, we need to argue that all of the other contact surgeries yield an overtwisted contact structure.
+The last step in order to classify the contact structures with contact surgery number equal to $1$, we need to argue that all of the other contact surgeries yield an overtwisted contact structure.
 This can be seen by computing the $\de_3$-invariant of $\xist^\Sigma$ to be $0$ (either with Corollary~\ref{cor:-1surgery} or directly with Lemma~\ref{lem:d3}).
-Note that all the $\de_3$-invariants in Equation~(\ref{eq:E}) are odd or positive and thus each correspond to overtwisted contact structures.
+Note that all the $\de_3$-invariants in Equation~(\ref{eq:E}) are odd or positive and thus each corresponds to overtwisted contact structures.

-The statement about the contact structures with contact surgery numbers equal to two, follows again by the connected sum as in the proof of Theorem~\ref{thm:P}.
-The general upper bounds is Proposition~\ref{prop.OTbound}. \end{proof}
+The statement about the contact structures with contact surgery numbers equal to two follows again by the connected sum as in the proof of Theorem~\ref{thm:P}.
+The general upper bounds are Proposition~\ref{prop.OTbound}. \end{proof}

 The proof of Theorem~\ref{thm:E} implies the following results.

 \begin{cor} $(\Sigma(2,3,7), \xist^\Sigma)$ cannot be obtained by rational contact surgery along a Legendrian realization of the figure eight knot. \end{cor}